sebastianconsuegra95/terraform-azure-iot-edge/README.md

 # Terraform IoT Edge Device Registration

-This project uses Terraform to manage the identity of an IoT Edge device in Azure.
+This module uses Terraform to manage the identity of an IoT Edge device in Azure.
 It utilizes the `shell` provider to execute a shell script that interacts with the Azure CLI (`az`).

 ## Project Structure